Rosie O’Donnell Reportedly Wanted Julie Chen’s Seat On ‘The Talk,’ Here’s Why She Didn’t Get It

 Rosie O’Donnell came this close to getting Julie Chen’s job on The Talk.
 The former View co-host reportedly wanted the hosting job on the Emmy-winning CBS talk show, but talks reportedly broke down over money.
 The job ultimately went to Dancing With the Stars judge Carrie Ann Inaba, a longtime guest co-host on The Talk and Chen’s personal replacement choice.

-Author Ramin Setoodeh, the man behind the buzzy, bestselling book Ladies Who Punch: The Explosive Inside Story of The View, told Access Live that he contacted Rosie as soon as he heard that Chen was leaving her high-profile moderator post on The Talk amid her husband Les Moonves’ misconduct scandal and firing from CBS.
+Author Ramin Setoodeh, the man behind the buzzy, bestselling book Ladies Who Punch: The Explosive Inside Story of The View, told Access Live that he contacted Rosie as soon as he heard that Chen was leaving her high-profile moderator post on The Talk amid her husband Les Moonves’ misconduct scandal and firing from CBS last September.

 “[Rosie] and I were talking on Twitter and I DM-ed her right when Julie Chen left, and she said she was interested in the seat.
 She went out and tried it.
 She was open to moving to Los Angeles at the time.
 She’s now said that she doesn’t want to move, but she was interested in doing the show.
 I think money was an issue.
-Rosie O’Donnell isn’t cheap.”
+Rosie O’Donnell isn’t cheap.
+She brings it.”

 Setoodeh also provided some insight into Rosie O’Donnell’s ill-fated stints on rival ABC talk show The View.
 Rosie joined The View in 2006 as a moderator and famously quit the show the following year after on-air blowout with Elisabeth Hasselback.
 O’Donnell’s surprising return to The View in 2014 didn’t fare much better.
 According to Setoodeh, Rosie O’Donnell butted heads with moderator Whoopi Goldberg on a daily basis during her short-lived return stint because she wanted the moderator seat herself.

 In the book, Rosie is quoted as saying no one on television has ever been as mean to her as Whoopi Goldberg was on The View, and that interacting with the actress was the worst experience she has ever had on live television.
+Setoodeh told Access that Rosie’s return to The View was doomed from the start because she was eyeing the moderator chair she once held.

 “I think the most difficult situation in the show was 2014, Barbara Walters retires, Whoopi Goldberg’s the moderator, they bring Rosie O’Donnell back for the second time on the show.
-And she wants to be the moderator and you can see it the viewers could see it every single day they were fighting.
+And she wants to be the moderator and you can see it, the viewers could see it every single day they were fighting.
 She said Whoopi was worse to her than Fox News.
 Which is pretty bad if you’re Rosie O’Donnell because Fox News has been pretty tough on Rosie O’Donnell.”

 ‘Whoopi Goldberg was as mean as anyone has ever been on television to me,’ Rosie O’Donnell claims (via @toofab)https://t.co/r7Jzhao1AE